How to Talk About Placing a Child for Adoption [In 5 Steps]

 Telling Others About Your Adoption Plan

-After finding out that you’re pregnant and deciding that you’re going to choose adoption for your baby, telling your family about adoption may be another scary step for you.
+Telling your family about adoption can be daunting because you want them to support your decision.
 Once you’ve chosen adoption for your child, you’ll eventually have to decide which family members, friends and other people in your life you are going to tell about your adoption plan.
 If you're nervous about starting that conversation, you can reach out for support at 1-800-ADOPTION now.